Alex Kirilloff Player Props: Twins vs. Red Sox

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .268 with seven doubles, four home runs and 19 walks.
+- Kirilloff is batting .264 with seven doubles, four home runs and 19 walks.

+- In 60.0% of his games this season (24 of 40), Kirilloff has picked up at least one hit, and in eight of those games (20.0%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.